ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

     secret=xxxxxxxxxxxxxxxxx
     tenant=xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-.. note:: The secret value should be UrlEncoded!
-Otherwise you might get login errors.
+.. note:: If your secret values contain non-ASCII characters, you must `URL Encode<https://www.w3schools.com/tags/ref_urlencode.asp>`_ them to avoid login errors.

 It is possible to store multiple sets of credentials within the credentials file by creating multiple sections.
 Each section is considered a profile.
 The modules look for the [default] profile automatically.
 Define AZURE_PROFILE in the